 5.5.2.
 Opportunity for Response: The chair will submit the final report to the to the president for an opportunity to prepare a written response to the report.

 5.5.3.
-Review by Regents’ Officers: The chair shall send the final report and the president’s response and self-evaluation to the Commissioner the Chair and Vice Chair of the Board of Regents.
+Review by the Board Officers: The chair shall send the final report and the president’s response and self-evaluation to the Commissioner the Chair and Vice Chair of the Board of Higher Education.

 5.5.4.
-Review by Board of Regents: As soon as practical, the president will meet with the Commissioner, the Chair and Vice-Chair of the Board of Regents and the Chair and Vice-Chair of the Board of Trustees to review the findings and recommendations.
+Review by Board of Higher Education: As soon as practical, the president will meet with the Commissioner, the Chair and Vice-Chair of the Board of Higher Education and the Chair and Vice-Chair of the Board of Trustees to review the findings and recommendations.

 5.5.5.
-Recommendations to Board of Regents: At the conclusion of the evaluation process, the Chair of the Board of Regents may recommend actions to the Board of Regents.
+Recommendations to Board of Higher Education: At the conclusion of the evaluation process, the Chair of the Board of Higher Education may recommend actions to the Board.

 5.5.6.
 Retention of Report in Personnel File: A copy of the evaluation report, together with a copy of the president’s self-evaluation and response to the report, will be retained as a confidential record in the president’s personnel file.